Interstate 279 Pennsylvania

 Prior to 1970, Interstate 279 was proposed as the bypass for through traffic along Interstate 79 between Washington and Erie, Pennsylvania.
 I-79 was relocated to the west as the suburban route was completed much sooner than the Parkway North section.

-A $67.5 million project through spring 2009 expanded Parkway West to six and eight lanes along a 1.5-mile stretch in the vicinity of Carnegie.
-Construction also lowered a hill by as much as eight feet to improve safety and added two ramps omitted from the mid-1970s construction of the interchange linking I-79 and 279.
-The original $17 million exchange was one of the most expensive in the state at the time.
-Two ramps were dropped from the final design to cut costs.
-Their removal was also based upon traffic being directed onto Pennsylvania 60 (Steubenville Pike) from I-79 south to Pittsburgh International Airport.
+A $67.5 million project through Spring 2009 expanded Parkway West to six and eight lanes along a 1.5 mile long stretch in the vicinity of Carnegie.
+Construction also lowered a hill by as much as eight feet to improve safety and added two ramps omitted from the mid 1970s construction of the interchange linking I-79 and 279.
+The original $17 million exchange was one of the most expensive in the state at the time and two ramps were dropped from the final design to cut costs.
+Their removal was also based upon traffic being directed onto PA 60 (Steubenville Pike) from I-79 south to Pittsburgh International Airport.
 Steubenville Pike was vastly more rural then with upgrades planned to handle airport bound traffic.4,5

 Opened in November 2008, the new ramp connecting Interstate 79 south to the Parkway West westbound includes a 640 foot long flyover over Campbells Run Road.
-The new ramp linking Parkway West eastbound to Interstate 79 north includes a 1,500 foot long flyover over both freeways.
-Opening of these ramps was forecast to bring a 35% reduction in traffic on nearby Pennsylvania 60 (Steubenville Pike).4
+The new ramp linking Parkway West eastbound with Interstate 79 north includes a 1,500 foot long flyover over both freeways.
+Opening of these ramps was forecast to bring a 35% reduction in traffic on nearby PA 60 (Steubenville Pike).4

 Several changes were made to the Pittsburgh’s Interstates during the first 15 years of the system.
 For Interstate 279, the route was initially proposed as a western bypass of Pittsburgh, with the I-79 mainline looping east to Downtown via the Fort Duquesne Bridge and Penn Lincoln Parkway West to Carnegie.
-A succeeding change took place on June 30, 1970, with AASHTO approval of the following:
+A succeeding change took place on June 30, 1970, with the American Association of State Highway Officials (AASHO) approval of the following: